NordicMRspine/MRINavigator.jl/docs/src/index.md

 MRINavigator provides multiple navigator-based correction pipelines for Magnetic Resonance (MR) images.
 These aim at demodulating time-dependent field variations present in multi echo-gradient echo acquisitions.
 The package was developed with a focus on spinal cord imaging, however it can be used for multiple imaging applications.
 The corrections are to be applied on the raw data before the image reconstruction.
 [MRIReco.jl](https://github.com/MagneticResonanceImaging/MRIReco.jl) can be used to reconstruct the images.

 !!! note
     MRINavigator.jl is newly published and any feedback is more than welcome.
+Please report any bugs or features under issues in the GitHub folder.

 ## Installation
 Start `julia` and open the package manager REPL mode by entering `]`.
 Then enter